On this page you can read what EBN does with your data, how EBN protects it and how you can exercise your rights under privacy legislation.

 The basic principle is that EBN does not share your data with others, with the exception of service providers who process personal data for the account of EBN and who are also bound by obligations and safeguards to protect your personal data.
 Under no circumstances will your data be sold.
 However, there are also exceptions where EBN is obliged to give personal data to others.
 These are always special circumstances, such as during legal proceedings or for crime prevention.

 What are your privacy rights?

-Pursuant to privacy legislation, you have various rights to maintain control of the personal data that EBN collects from you and uses.
+Pursuant to privacy legislation, you have various rights to maintain control of the personal data that EBN collects from you and processes.
 For example, you also have the right to inspect the personal data that EBN holds about you.
 The purpose of this right of inspection is to enable you to verify whether the data is correct and, if necessary, to make any amendments.
 You can also check whether EBN has used the data lawfully.
-In addition to the right of inspection, you also have the right to object to the use of your data by EBN.
+In addition to the right of inspection, you also have the right to object to the processing of your personal data by EBN.

 If you wish to exercise your privacy rights, please send an email to firstname.lastname@example.org.
 You can also send a letter to: